rbouckaert/starbeast3/README.md

 -- **Birth Death Model**.
 A model which describes both the branching (birth) and extinction (death) of species.
 Estimated parameters: netDiversificationRate (the species birth rate minus the species death rate; this is the same as the Yule Model since its death rate is 0); ExtinctionFraction (the death rate divided by the birth rate).
+This model assumes that the birth rate is greater than the death rate, and therefore the species is not going extinct.
+If ExtinctionFraction is 0, then it is equivalent to the Yule model.

 -- **FBDModel**.
 Birth death model, but with fossil data included.
 See tutorial [here](https://www.beast2.org/divergence-dating-with-sampled-ancestors-fbd-model/) for further details.